gophercoders/website/content/lessons/KS2/lower/repetition.md

 Lets look at how this works.

-If your first guess is "Goldfish" it read into the variable called `word` on line 6.
+If your first guess is "Goldfish" it reads it into the variable called `word` on line 6.
 The condition on line 8

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}